Morningstar-Engineering/MC8-MIDI-Controller/README.md

 # MC8 Midi Controller
-Firmware for the MC6 MKII Midi Controller
+Firmware for the MC8 Midi Controller

 ## How to update your firmware
 https://www.youtube.com/watch?v=wtvX8Y9LzXo